dmak007/cert_demos/09_debugging/readme.md

 # Debugging certificates

-openssl comes with a handy `verify` command which can be used to check that certificates are valid when used together.

-For this demo, we'll use the following certificates:
+There are a number of ways to verify that your certificate setup is correct.
+There's no silver bullet for this, and it often takes several tools to confirm problems.

+Some of the tools we'll be using are:

+- `openssl verify`
+- `openssl s_client`
+- `curl`

+You can also use various web browsers to inspect certificates and potential issues.

+Here are some of the certificates we'll be using in this demo:

-uozusign_root.crt:          self-signed CA certificate uozusign_intermediate.crt:  intermediate CA cert, signed by root uozu.server.crt:            server certifiate, signed by intermediate uozu.client.crt:            client certificate, signed by intermediate
+certs/uozusign_root.crt:          self-signed CA certificate certs/uozusign_intermediate.crt:  intermediate CA cert, signed by root certs/uozu.server.localhost.crt:  server certifiate, signed by intermediate certs/uozu.client.crt:            client certificate, signed by intermediate

 ## Getting started

 Run `./run_servers.sh` to run all the http servers used in this demo

-Warm up with these commands:

-    openssl verify certs/uozusign_root.crt

-    # verification fails with 'self signed certificate', but it's actually because the issuer is not trusted

-    openssl verify -CAfile certs/uozusign_root.crt certs/uozusign_root.crt

-    # verification OK: 'CAfile' tells openssl to trust the given CA, which is the same cert we're verifying

 ## Scenarios

+Below are some certificate configuration problems that you may come across, and some ways of identifying them.

 **server doesn't send chain**